MarcelOwO/DesktopGBT/README.md

-Small project to make a desktop implementation of ChatGBT
+Small project to make a console implementation of ChatGBT